Earthen/clj-cb/README.md

 # clj-cb

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for Couchbase for Server 4.

 ## Usage